Forbidding the subdivided claw as a subgraph or a minor: Introduction

-We divide the forwards direction of the proof of \cref{thm:noY} into two cases, depending on whether $G$ has a long cycle or not. \cref{Sec:PathCycle} proves some basic structural results that apply in both cases, \cref{Sec:PathCase} addresses the simpler case where there is no long cycle (giving spiked strands), and \cref{Sec:CycleCase} addresses the case where there is a long cycle (giving spiked necklaces).
+In \cref{Sec:PathCase,Sec:CycleCase,Sec:MainResult,sec:Subtree}, we consider all graphs to be finite.
+We divide the forwards direction of the proof of \cref{thm:noY} into two cases, depending on whether $G$ has a long cycle or not. \cref{Sec:PathCycle} proves some basic structural results that apply in both cases, \cref{Sec:PathCase} addresses the case where there is no long cycle (giving spiked strands), and \cref{Sec:CycleCase} addresses the case where there is a long cycle (giving spiked necklaces).
 We complete the proof in \cref{Sec:MainResult}.
-In \cref{sec:pathwidth}, we make some observations on the pathwidth and growth constant of graphs without a $Y$, which raise some larger issues.
+In \cref{sec:Subtree}, we characterize graphs without $T$ as a subgraph (or minor) for subtrees $T$ of $Y$.
+Infinite analogues of the results in \cref{Sec:MainResult,sec:Subtree} appear in \cref{sec:BoundedPathLength}.
+In \cref{sec:pathwidth}, we make some observations on the number of edges, pathwidth, and growth constant of graphs without a $Y$, which raise some larger issues.

-\section{Basic Structural Results}
+\section{Basic structural results}

-In this section, we prove some basic facts about the structure of a connected graph $G$ that does not have $Y$ as a subgraph.
+In this section, we prove some basic facts about the structure of a connected graph that does not have $Y$ as a subgraph.
+Throughout \cref{Sec:PathCycle,Sec:PathCase,Sec:CycleCase} $G$ denotes such a graph.
+We derive the structure by starting with a longest path, which if possible has ends that are leaves of $G$.

+The \emph{pointiness} of a path $P$ in $G$ is the number of endpoints of $P$ that are leaves of $G$ (namely $0$, $1$, or $2$).
+A path with no edges has only one endpoint, hence pointiness $0$ or $1$.
+We talk about one path being \emph{pointier} than another if the pointiness of the first path is higher, and a \emph{pointiest} path in a collection is one of maximum pointiness.